Ryan Moore (musician): Since 2000

 Since 2001, Ryan Moore has primarily been active with Twilight Circus.
 He also produced artists such as Michael Rose (from the Grammy award-winning Black Uhuru), and collaborated with other artists such as DJ Spooky and Cevin Key.
-With Twilight Circus, Moore has worked with a number of reggae musicians including, Sly Dunbar, Dean Fraser, Big Youth, Gregory Isaacs, Sugar Minott, Chinna Smith, Vin Gordon, and Ansel Collins.
+With Twilight Circus, Moore has worked with a number of reggae musicians including, Sly Dunbar, Dean Fraser, Big Youth, Gregory Isaacs, Sugar Minott, Gaudi, Chinna Smith, Vin Gordon, and Ansel Collins.